Improve Time of 3 Mile Run for Soccer in Less Than a Week

 3 mile run for soccer

-2-3 hours of soccer training is quite a lot.
+2-3 hours of soccer training a day is quite a lot.
 I am not sure how much of that is high intensity vs skill-based practice.
 I'd expect that to give you a strong base of fitness.

 Now, I don't know how much of this is in your hands and how much your coach just determines what the schedule is.